wordswords/wordswords.github.io/hugo-site/content/pages/my-work-computer/index.md

 - Logitech Key light for web cam calls
 - LogiTech C920 web cam
 - R0de Procaster mic with boom, roll cage and muffler
-- Network cabinet with rack-mounted Mikrotik fibreoptic routers and a Presonus 1824i USB-c sound interface
+- Network cabinet with rack-mounted Mikrotik fibreoptic 10Gb/sec router, switch and a Presonus 1824i USB-c sound interface that is connected to the PC.

 ### Ergonomic Equipment